15 Insanely AMAZING Day Trips from Merida

 Day Trips from Merida: Cenotes

 Over the years rainwater seeped through the porous limestone ground and landed in the caverns forming what the Maya called cenotes.
 Because no vegetation grows in many of these cenotes, the water is perfectly and stunningly clear and clean.
 It’s like you’re swimming in a very deep bathtub.
-And yes, the cenotes are very deep.
 The water is also at a refreshingly cool temperature.
-It’s believed that there are 6,000 cenotes on the Yucatan Peninsula.
-Many of these cenotes are located along a ring that radiates out from Merida.

 7. Cenotes of Homun

-• OPEN: 9:00 AM – 5:00 PM
+• OPEN: It varies by cenote but often 9:00 AM – 5:00 PM

 • LOCATION: Google Maps